nanvel/blog/2017/11/trading.md

 Bot classification:

-- helper bots (human makes decisions, bot manages orders, risks, provides signals)
+- Helper bots (human makes decisions, bot manages orders, risks, provides signals)
-- fully automated (bot makes decisions)
+- Fully automated (bot makes decisions)

 > Bots are like startups: obviously some succeed; also obviously, most don't.
 >
 > Jacob Eliosoff

-There are bots in the market: arbitrage, mean reverse, etc.

-Some bots are designed to get profit from market inafficiency (not enough liquidity to process orders efficiently, not enough time for incoming liquidity to keep up).
+Some bots are designed to get profit from market inefficiency (not enough liquidity to process orders efficiently, not enough time for incoming liquidity to keep up).

-Algorithmic market making - a strategy that smooths out large orders on a single exchange (provides liquidity at worse price).
+Algorithmic market making is an example - a strategy that smooths out large orders on a single exchange (provides liquidity at a worse price).
+Another market making strategy implemented by many bots is grid trading.

-Arbitrage (one exchange or cross exchange) is also just reduces inefficiencies (allign prices between markets).
+Arbitrage (one exchange or cross-exchange) also just reduces inefficiencies (balances prices between markets).

-They are basically not impacting price much, they are waiting for other to move price, jump in and make profit.
+They are basically not impacting price much, they are waiting for others to move price, jump in and make a profit.

-Also popular strategy is grid trading, it does not move price, only adds liquidity.

-> “The flashcrash bot is one of our best bots,” he said.
+> The flashcrash bot is one of our best bots.
-> “A flashcrash is when prices on an exchange change very rapidly, and the bot exploits this by buying up cheap coins and selling when the price returns to normal levels.
+> A flashcrash is when prices on an exchange change very rapidly, and the bot exploits this by buying up cheap coins and selling when the price returns to normal levels.
 > This bot can do between 5 and 15 percent a day, on average.
-Exchanges love this bot, too: It makes their order books more liquid.”
+Exchanges love this bot, too: It makes their order books more liquid.
 >
 > Stephan de Haas

+Other bots could trade based on TA indicators, news, etc. They are just adding to the retail traders crowd.

 ## TA